 Rebrand and strategy

-The Bond & Coyne team has been integral to the development our brand strategy.
-As the leading university in its sector, they’ve pushed us to look hard at how we present ourselves in an authentic and compelling way to the outside world
+The Bond & Coyne team has been integral to the development of our brand strategy.
+As the leading university in its sector, they’ve pushed us to look hard at how we present ourselves in an authentic and compelling way to the outside world.

 Harper Adams University is a world leader in food, agriculture and engineering studies.
 It is also viewed as a traditional destination for students from a farming background.
 In order to continue to succeed in the higher-education market they needed to build on this perception and broaden its appeal to a larger mainstream audience.